NoroffFEU/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 ## About & Features

 Flutter is an an open-source toolkit for UI development, enabling the creation of multi-platform applications from a singular code framework.
 Flutter simplifies the process of creating consistent, appealing UIs for an application across the platforms it supports.
-Which means that even though Flutter embraces different platforms, it still originates from a single codebase.
-One can view Flutter as both native app development and cross-platform development.
+It can be viewed as both native app development and cross-platform development.
 Flutter applications can directly communicate with the native code, allowing developers to harness native capabilities of the device or platform, combined with the efficiency and versatility of cross-platform development.
-Flutter provides the opportunity to build applications for iOS, Android, Web, Windows, macOS, Linux and IoT-devices using a singular codebase.
+Flutter provides the opportunity to build applications for iOS, Android, Web, Windows, macOS, Linux and IoT-devices.

 ### Dart